-Both Dubber and Collins were guest speakers at the recent gathering of OpenMusicMedia, the semi-regular digital music gathering hosted by Jonas Woost and Dave Haynes, whose day jobs see them working at Last.FM and Soundcloud, respectively.
+Both Dubber and Collins were guest speakers at the recent gathering of OpenMusicMedia, the semi-regular digital music gathering hosted by Jonas Woost and Dave Haynes, whose day jobs see them holding down the fort at social music pioneer Last.FM and Soundcloud.
 The theme for the night was entitled “Music As Culture”, and this proved to be an interesting and evocative topic for all those gathered on this warm London evening.
 In an industry currently consumed by the fallout created by declining physical sales, rampant illegal downloading, disruptive business models and the very nature of copyright law, it was refreshing to take some time out to consider and debate something a little more, well, lofty for a change.

 This particular evening saw 40 or so individuals from (mainly) London’s digital music scene discussing the longer-term legacy of music and how its preservation might help to inform and possibly even shape future societies.